sorgerlab/indra/doc/tutorials/gene_network.rst

 sequences having been mapped, duplicates combined and less specific variants of statements hidden.
 It is possible to run other filters on the results such as to keep only human genes, remove Statements with ungrounded genes, or to keep only certain types of interactions.
+Read more about the pre-assembly process in the
+`preassembly module documentation <../modules/preassembler/index.html>`_.

 Assemble the statements into a network model
 --------------------------------------------